ioccc-src/winner/next/guidelines.md

 </div>

 **`|`**   It is pointless to ask the [IOCCC judges](../judges.html) how many submissions we receive.
-See [How many submissions do the judges receive for a given IOCCC](../faq.html#how_many).
+See [How many submissions do the judges receive for a given IOCCC?](../faq.html#how_many).

 Often, winning entries are published in selected magazines from around the world.
-Winners have appeared in books ("The New Hackers Dictionary") and on T-Shirts.
+Winners have appeared in books ('`The New Hackers Dictionary`', '`Obfuscated C and Other Mysteries`', '`Pointers On C`', others) and on t-shirts.
 More than one winner has been turned into a tattoo!

-Last, but not least, winners receive international fame and flames!  :-)
+Last, but not least, [winners](../authors.html) receive international fame and flames!  :-)

 <div id="more-information">